yuliepie/tdd_django/django-tdd-docker/NOTES.md

 ## Serializers
 - converts django models <-> json
 - Have to be created for each model (see MovieSerializer)
-- Most serializers are tied to a model via the `ModelSerializer` class, which outputs all fields of the model, while dealing with read-only ones.
+- Most serializers are tied to a model via the `ModelSerializer` class
+  - ModelSerializer takes a particular model, and outputs all fields of the model, while dealing with read-only ones.
+  - Can take json object as `data` parameter, and serialize the data into a **Django model instance**
+  - Can save the serialized model into the db
 - However, this doesn't mean ALL serializers need to be tied to a model.
 Some REST Apis may not need model data, right?

+## Views
+- DRF views are functions/classes that take HTTP requests and return HTTP responses
+- 3 types: Views, ViewSets, Generic Views
+### 1. Views
+- Most basic DRF view type, subclasses Django's `View` class
+- function: `@api_view` decorator
+- class: `APIView` class
+### 2. ViewSets
+- layer of abstraction above views
+- Combine CRUD operation logic into a single place
+- Helps with URL consistency, minimizes code, helps focus on the API logic by simplifiying
+- Good for basic CRUD operations, but not for complex API that does not map exactly to existing models
+### 3. Generic Views
+- Takes abstraction layer further
+- One blueprint for several model APIs
+- Infers response format, allowed API methods, payload shape - based on serializer
+> This tutorial project uses the View type, using the `APIView` class

+## URLs
+- Define url endpoint patterns for the app in `movieApp/urls.py`
+- Map API urls <-> Views
+- Add app-specific URLs to the project level by updating `drf_project/urls.py`, like adding a blueprint in Flask
+  - use the `include` functionality in django.urls

+> TIP: sent HTTP requests from the command line with HTTPie
+> `http --json POST http://localhost:8009/api/movies/ title=Fargo genre=comedy year=1996`